Palo Alto University: Academics

 The undergraduate programs at Palo Alto University are offered in partnership with Silicon Valley area community colleges like De Anza College, Foothill College, and the College of San Mateo.
 The bachelor's degree completion programs are created for community college students wishing to transfer to a Bachelor's program and for college graduates wishing to re-specialize in Psychology and Social Action or Business Psychology.
-PAU offers a psychology program with competitive tuition and fees, positioning it as a cost-effective choice among private universities in the Bay Area.
-The university also facilitates a streamlined transfer process for community college students and those who have completed their initial two years of college.
+The university facilitates a streamlined transfer process for community college students and those who have completed their initial two years of college.

 Palo Alto University offers two master's degree programs, an M.A. in Clinical Mental Health Counseling MFT/LPCC and an M.S. in Psychology.
 It also offers a Ph.D. in Clinical Psychology that has been accredited by the American Psychological Association (APA) since 1988.

 PAU-Stanford Psy.D.
 Consortium

 The PAU-Stanford Psy.D.
 Consortium program, in conjunction with the Department of Psychiatry and Behavioral Sciences in Stanford University's School of Medicine, was accredited by the American Psychological Association in 2006.
 According to U.S. News & World Report, the PAU-Stanford Psy.D.
 Consortium ranks 87th in the nation for best health schools by category of clinical psychology.